-We hold personal data of unsuccessful Applicants for no longer than two years after the recruitment process or assessment has completed, with the exception of the Russian Federation (3 years) to ensure compliance with local legal requirements.
+We hold personal data of unsuccessful Applicants for at least 6 months but no longer than two years after the recruitment process or assessment has completed.

-In all cases information may be held for a) a longer period of time where there is a legal or regulatory reason to do so (in which case it will be deleted once no longer required for the legal or regulatory purpose) or b) a shorter period where the individual objects to the processing of their personal data and there is no longer a legitimate purpose to retain it.
+Information may be held for a longer period of time where there is a legal or regulatory reason to do so (in which case it will be deleted once no longer required for the legal or regulatory purpose).

-What are the consequences of not providing my data?
+What are the consequences of not providing your data?

 Cookies and similar technologies